Keno's ROLLING STONES Web Site

 Recorded during the Satanic Majesties sessions and released on the album as a hidden track following "Sing This All Together (See What Happens)".

-Mellotron: Bill Wyman or Brian Jones
+Mellotron: Bill Wyman & Brian Jones.

 Dance